 The kitchen is the heart of the home, which is why homeowners and home-buyers alike give it so much importance.
-Most people spend more time in the kitchen than any other room during their waking hours.
+Most people spend more time in the kitchen than in any other room during their waking hours.
 Whether you plan to sell your home for a good price or simply enjoy living in it yourself, it makes sense to make the kitchen as welcoming and attractive as possible.
-A good way to do that is to put in top quality kitchen countertops.
+A good way to do that is to put in top-quality kitchen countertops.

-You will not even have to spend very much with that kind of upgrade, and the returns are great in terms of function as well as value.
+You will not even have to spend very much on that kind of upgrade, and the returns are great in terms of function as well as value.
 Some people claim that you gain back whatever you put into kitchen countertops, so that is good news.
 Kitchen cabinets are also a good option, but they do tend to cost more.
 If you have just enough for a small upgrade, putting in new kitchen countertops is your best bet.

 The next thing you have to consider is the material you should choose for your kitchen countertop.
 You have many choices, but the top choices are quartz stone, marble, and granite.
 If you are not sure which one you should choose, you might want some color facts about top materials for countertops.

-It probably is not going to help you make your choice by telling you that granite countertops go with about almost anything in the color department.
+It probably is not going to help you make your choice by telling you that granite countertops go with almost anything in the color department.
 Granite is available in a wide range of colors, from white to black and most colors in between, so finding one that will match your color scheme is very possible.
 Of course, the same is true for quartz, but if you prefer a natural stone, then granite is the obvious choice.